 Vacationing is something that everyone looks forward to.
 Depending on where you are going and what you are going to do your vacation could become one of the most memorable experiences of the year.
 If you are planning on taking your next vacation in the Savannah, GA area then you may want to consider participating in the Savannah Riverboat Sightseeing Lunch and Dinner Cruise.
 This fantastic cruise may last approximately 2 hours depending on your package selection.
-The cruise travels through the beautiful scenic Mississippi River and while you ride you are provided with an amazing lunch and dinner.
+The cruise travels through the beautiful scenic Savannah River and while you ride you are provided with an amazing lunch and dinner.
 This attraction also offers different packages that you can choose from such as the Harbor Sunset Cruise, the Harbor Sightseeing, Narrated Harbor Luncheon and many more.

 King - Tisdell Cottage attraction is named for the cottages former owners, Eugene and Sarah King as well as Sarah's second husband, Robert Tisdell.
 The cottage is dedicated to preserving the African American culture and history.
 It is packed full of a variety of interesting pieces and artifacts that are from the time of 1890s.
 It is basically a typical "coastal black residence' of the time period.
 It is a wonderful representation of how African Americans lived in the past.
 It also includes sculptures from the popular African American sculptor, Ulysses Davis.